Skip to content

 - drums

-ZEncoders allow you to dynamically map encoders (knobs, faders, etc.) to parameters in Live.
-With some exceptions, targeting of parameters with ZEncoders follows the same syntax as ClyphX encoder bindings:
+zcx allows you to dynamically map encoders (knobs, faders, etc.) to parameters in Live.
+Targeting of parameters follows the same syntax as ClyphX Pro encoder bindings:

 tempo: